Test your website's page loading speed

 WordPress is a good option.
 Almost all of the code it produces is under your control, and there are many plugins available to help you speed up your pages using techniques such as caching and minification.
 Even if your site is currently slow, it almost certainly doesn't have to be.

 I regularly see nonprofits using Wix get rejected for Google Ad Grants.
-When I run speed tests (using PageSpeed Insights) to find out whether that's the cause, it almost always comes back under 50/100.
-The recommendations in the report are always about redundant script and other code issues.
-Reliably so.
-If they were using a better CMS they'd be able to fix coding issues, but on Wix there's little they can do.
+When I run speed tests (using PageSpeed Insights) it almost always comes back under 50/100 with recommendations about redundant script and other code issues.
+If they were using a better CMS they'd be able to fix coding issues, but not in Wix.

 I've several times tried running ad campaigns pointed at Wix sites.
 The usual outcome is that Google Ads flags the landing pages as having a poor experience, leading to poor keyword quality scores, leading to few ads shown.